JazzyWagdaddy/MS-4018-Draft-analyze-present-Microsoft-365-Copilot/Instructions/Labs/Lab_05_Unleash_Productivity_Copilot_Chat.md

 #### Exercise 5 - Create an FAQ document

 These answers are great, and you're feeling confident before your interview.
 Now, let's create a single source of truth to reference at a later point.
-Use Copilot in Word to compile the questions and answers into an FAQ document.
+Use Copilot to compile the questions and answers into an FAQ Word document.

 1. In the same Copilot Chat window, prompt Copilot to